realalanc/realalanc.github.io/index.md

 - **Post-translation modification(PTM) prediction via deep learning**
   Westlake University, Year: 2024
   - Developed a deep learning framework for PTM prediction, aiming to achieve state-of-the-art results in multi-class prediction using sequence and structural data.
+- **Gene expression prediction in long sequence NLP algorithms**
+  University of North Carolina at Chapel Hill, Year: 2024
+  - Trying to predict cis-acting elements by using NLP algorithms that is capable to handle long sequences.

 ## Awards